What Is a Biomass Boiler, and How Much Does it Cost to Heat Your Home?

 1. Boiler Dimensions

-While “boiler size” typically means “power output”, with biomass boilers physical dimensions matter big time.
-As I’ve mentioned before, these boilers tend to be larger than their gas-fired peers.
+While “boiler size” typically means “power output,” with biomass boilers, physical dimensions matter big time.
+As I’ve mentioned before, biomass heating systems tend to be larger than their gas-fired peers.
 For instance, Worcester Bosch’s 24 kW Greenstar 30i measures just 710 x 400 x 330; meanwhile, Grant UK’s 26kW Grant Spira, a pellet-fired biomass unit, is double the height, almost triple the width, and quadruple the depth at 1535 x 1029 x 1120.

 The impressive breadth stems from these boilers’ reliance on a hopper to feed them fuel.
 So, before you set your mind to buying one of these machines, make sure your home has sufficient space.
-And don’t forget, you’ll also need plenty of room for the biomass fuel, which should ideally be somewhere close to the boiler.
+And don’t forget, you’ll also need plenty of room for the biomass fuel store, which should ideally be somewhere close to the boiler.

 2. Heating System

 Are you just swapping your gas- or oil-fired boiler for a green biomass boiler?
 Then you should have no problems plugging your new machine into the existing network of pipes and radiators.

 On the other hand, if yours is one of the rare buildings with forced air, you’ll need to install pipes and fit in a new wet central heat system.